BenCaunt/CTRL-ALT-FTC/practical-examples/drivetrain-control.md

 ---
 description: >-
-  Drivetrains are arguably the most important part of a first tech challenge autonomous and are crucial to get correct.
+  Drivetrains are arguably the most important part of a *FIRST* Tech Challenge autonomous and are crucial to get correct.
 ---